mpg-age-bioinformatics/AGEpy/docs/executables/adiff.md

 More information on the standard ouput columns of *cuffdiff* can be found [here](http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/index.html).

 The `cytoscape` folder  contains cytoscape session files `cys`, as well as `pdf`s and `png`s of the generated networks.
 It also generates a subnetwork by ranking the genes by abs(log2(fold change)) and selecting the top 10% of nodes with edges and the respective first neighbours as well as the same 10% slection but using difusion.
+Node color maps log2(fold change) - blue down, red up - and node border color and size to normalized expression.

 ## Help